rmsk2/6502profiler/README.md

 see any use for this instruction on the purely logical level on which `6502profiler` operates.
 On top of that only a few 65C02 spedific addressing modes and instructions have been implemented up to this point.

-The `verify` coammand currently can only run one test case.
+The `verify` command currently can only run one test case.
 This will change very soon ... .

 # Building `6502profiler`